 It could be a good idea to consolidate all existing pensions into a single pension fund.
 Combining your pensions makes it easier to keep track of your savings and potentially avoid any unnecessary complications further down the line.
 Please bear in mind that Pension Consolidation might not be suitable for everyone.

 The best approach is to speak with a financial advisor who can compare pension providers and their products to find the best option for you.
 Once you’ve received the advice and recommendations, then your advisor can help consolidate all your savings into the best fund without the hassle of speaking to several different providers.
-The recommendations could move your pensions into one of your existing funds or an entirely new pot, whichever is more suitable for you.

 In an ideal world, you should have as few significant ongoing expenses as possible when you retire so that your money is freed up to support your lifestyle.
 This saving will remove a considerable financial burden if you can pay off your mortgage or any large debts while still working.